tlevine/www.thomaslevine.com/content/!/data-catalog-dead-links/index.md

 kind: article
 created_at: 2014-01-16
 ---
+As I started looking at data on [CKAN](http://ckan.org/) sites, I noticed that a lot of the datasets were links to files on other websites and that a lot of these links were dead.
+Then I started wondering how many and which ones.

+## Why study dead links
 It goes without saying that websites usually shouldn't have dead links, but here are a bunch of fancy reasons why dead links are bad on open data sites.